everzet/metronome/read-meters-action/README.md

           # ${{ secrets.GITHUB_TOKEN }} is always available within
           # GitHub workflows for the given repository.
 Unless you want to
           # separate your meters from the readings, below should just work.
-          repo-token: ${{ secrets.GITHUB_TOKEN }}
+          commit-token: ${{ secrets.GITHUB_TOKEN }}

-          # The name of the branch that we should commit meter readings to.
+          # The name of the branch that we should commit result readings to.
+          commit-branch: master

+          # The name of the tracked environment.
+Used in the commit subject and
+          # default `readings-path`.
+Allows tracking meters from different
+          # environments (staging, prod, etc.).
-          readings-branch: prod
+          readings-env: prod

         env:
           # most of your meters would fetch data from third party APIs